intel/llvm/sycl/doc/DeviceGlobal.md

 Each of these functions accepts a (host) pointer to a device global variable as one of its parameters, and the runtime uses this pointer to find the associated information for this variable in the device global database.
-The remaining behavior depends on whether the variable is decorated with `device_image_life`.
+The remaining behavior depends on whether the variable is decorated with `device_image_scope`.

 If the variable is not decorated with this property, the runtime uses the database to determine if a USM buffer has been allocated yet for this variable on this device.
-If not, the runtime allocates the buffer using the size from the database.
+If not, the runtime allocates the buffer using the size from the database and zero-initializes the buffer.
 Regardless, the runtime implements the `copy` / `memcpy` by copying to or from this USM buffer, using the normal mechanism for copying to / from a USM pointer.

 The runtime avoids the future cost of looking up the variable in the database by caching the USM pointer in the host instance of the variable's `usmptr` member.

-If the variable is decorated with the `device_image_life` property, the runtime gets the unique string identifier for the variable from the database and uses a backend-specific function to copy to or from the variable with that identifier.
+If the variable is decorated with the `device_image_scope` property, the runtime gets the unique string identifier for the variable from the database and uses a backend-specific function to copy to or from the variable with that identifier.
 Again, the details of this function are described below.

 In all cases, the runtime diagnoses invalid calls that write beyond the device